-If you are considering shared hosting as an option for your e-commerce site, then think again.
+If you are considering shared hosting as an option for your ecommerce site, then think again.
 As you have no way of controlling who is hosting on the same server as you, it's not a good idea to enter into shared hosting – you won’t be able to maintain control of the security of your site’s environment.

 The other companies hosting their websites on a shared server may not be as diligent in their security procedures and could unwittingly provide a hacker with a backdoor into your website.
 A data breach can be highly disruptive to your business, destroy your online reputation and leave your customers’ personal details open to anyone who cares to look.

-Most web hosts will be able to offer Payment Card Industry (PCI) compliant hosting for an e-commerce customer.
+Most web hosts will be able to offer Payment Card Industry (PCI) compliant hosting for an ecommerce customer.

-5. Secure an internet merchant account (IMA)
+6. Secure an internet merchant account (IMA)

 In order to take money online, you need to secure an internet ready bank account called an internet merchant account (IMA).
-High street banks can set these accounts up for you, although they have a number of requirements that you will need to meet to qualify for an account.

 Internet merchant accounts differ from normal merchant accounts as you have no direct access to the funds collected until they are cleared by the bank.
 The amount of time it takes for the funds to clear will vary depending on the perceived risk associated with your business.

 There are two key methods of obtaining an IMA: